-Exceptions Who to contact

-Admissions to Concerns about admissions, statutory assessments of Special Educational Needs, or

-schools school re-organisation proposals should be raised with The London Borough of Barking

-Statutory and Dagenham.

-assessments of

-Special Educational

-Needs

-• School re-

-organisation

-proposals

-Matters likely to Complaints about child protection matters are handled under our child protection and

-require a Child safeguarding policy and in accordance with relevant statutory guidance.

-Protection If you have serious concerns, you may wish to contact the local authority designated

-Investigation officer (LADO) who has local responsibility for safeguarding or the Multi-Agency

-Safeguarding Hub (MASH):

-Monday - Friday 09:00 - 16:45: 020 8215 3000

-Friday, Weekends and Bank Holidays: Out of hours 16:45 - 09:00: 020 8215 3000
+Exceptions Who to contact Admissions to schools Statutory assessments of Special Educational Needs School re- organisation proposals Concerns about admissions, statutory assessments of Special Educational Needs, or school re-organisation proposals should be raised with The London Borough of Barking and Dagenham.
+Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
+If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH): • Monday - Friday 09:00 - 16:45: 020 8215 3000 • Friday, Weekends and Bank Holidays: Out of hours 16:45 - 09:00: 020 8215 3000